-MED202 Medical Billing & Insurance Procedures 4 quarter credits patient and third-party payer billing.
+MED202 Medical Billing & Insurance Procedures Delivery Method: Blended

+This course introduces students to the fundamentals of billing, insurance, and coding in an outpatient healthcare facility.
+The role and responsibilities of a medical biller will be discussed.
+Students will be taught the basics of health insurance, including patient and third- party payer billing.
 Emphasis is placed on learning accounts receivable management techniques and collection strategies.
 Students will be introduced to coding sets including ICD-9-CM, ICD-10-CM, CPT, and HCPCS.
 Students should anticipate 20 or more hours of outside preparation for this class.